 Recently the Italian Government has increased the period to benefit from the pensioners’ Flat Tax (Legislative Decree no. 34/2019).

-The maximum the tax benefit period changes from the previous five years to the actual nine years after the fiscal period in which the option becomes effective according to indications provided above.
+The maximum tax benefit period changes from the previous five years to the actual 10 years starting from the fiscal period in which the option becomes effective, according to the abovementioned indications.

 © ALL RIGHTS RESERVED